janwilmake/install-this-mcp/README.md

 # TODO

+- Do more testing regarding the iframe opening one-click installation things across browsers and possibly automate this and connect with vendors
+- Support official registry entries
-- align this with server-cards spec that comes out of https://github.com/modelcontextprotocol/modelcontextprotocol/issues/1649
+- Align this with server-cards spec that comes out of https://github.com/modelcontextprotocol/modelcontextprotocol/issues/1649